Birmingham and District Deaf Children’s Society

 There are over 45,000 deaf children living in the UK.
 Without the right support, deaf children and young people are vulnerable to isolation, abuse, bullying, poor self-esteem and low levels of achievement.

-Birmingham DDCS’ main aim is to come together and socialise by activities such as parties, pantomime tickets and visits to places of interest.
-They also provide much needed equipment such as vibrating alarm clocks, flash door bells and minicoms.
+Birmingham and District Deaf Children’s Society aim is to come together and socialise through activities such as parties, pantomime tickets and visits to places of interest.
+They also provide much needed equipment for families of deaf children such as vibrating alarm clocks, flash door bells and minicoms.

 They are working solidly to provide a full diary of great outings, events and informative meetings throughout the year.